cedadev/nlds/docs/spec/nlds_specification.md

 This takes the description of work that the Work Processor pushed onto the queue and starts to build a file list.

-Questions :
-* Should this work on just POSIX file sets?
-* Should it work with object store?
-* Should it work on tape catalogue?

 At the end it can push two different messages to the queue:
 * Index a directory